efrecon/machinery/README.md

 definition file through its `-cluster` global option and its behaviour will slightly change in that case.
-Whenever started with the `-cluster` option pointing at another file than the default `cluster.yml`, `machinery` will create virtual machines which name uses the rootname (sans the directory path) of the cluster definition file as a prefix.
+Whenever started with the `-cluster` option pointing at another file than the default `cluster.yml`, `machinery` will create virtual machines which names uses the rootname (sans the directory path) of the cluster definition file as a prefix.
 Supposed you had started `machinery` with a YAML file called `mycluster.yml` and that it contained the definition for a machine called `db`, running `machinery -cluster mycluster.yml create db` would